Requiring Consultations

 -

-Can I require my students to visit the Writing Center for help with a particular assignment?
+Can I require my students to visit the Writing Center for a particular assignment?

-If you would like to arrange for your students to work with Writing Center consultants in this way, please contact us at wrc@du.edu at least two weeks in advance to discuss options.
+If you would like to arrange for your students to work with Writing Center consultants for required/incentivized appointments, please contact us at wrc@du.edu at least two weeks in advance to discuss options.
+Please send your course name and number, the number of enrolled students, and a copy of the assignment and due date.